Xilinx/xacc/docs/get-started.md

 # Get Started

-Researchers from academic and industry are invited to apply to the HACC program by contacting the XUP team, [xup@amd.com](mailto:xup@amd.com).
+Researchers from academic and industry are invited to apply to the HACC program by contacting the AUP team, [aup@amd.com](mailto:aup@amd.com).

-The first step is to [register for the Heterogeneous Accelerated Compute Cluster program](https://account.amd.com/en/member/xup_research_clusters.html)
+The first step is to [register for the Heterogeneous Accelerated Compute Cluster program](https://account.amd.com/en/member/aup_research_clusters.html)

 Priority research areas for the HACCs include: